 This settlement is the result of the collective strength and action of NZEI Te Riu Roa members and a long pay equity process that has involved evidence gathering, interviews with comparitors and negotiations with the Ministry of Education.

 The pay equity settlement for teacher aides includes pay increases, changes to the way skills are assessed, a new allowance, changes to how much hours can be varied, and the development of career pathways.

-Combining last year’s collective agreement pay rise with the pay equity settlement, teacher aides will receive pay rises of 23-34% across 2020.
+Combining the 2019 collective agreement pay rise with the pay equity settlement, teacher aides received pay rises of 23-34% across 2020.

 That's an increase of $4 to $6.60 an hour, recognising the true value of teacher aides' skills, responsibilities and experience.